Ruddro Roy I like to think deeply

 Status: Protocol design phase

-• No cloud needed, runs locally
+• No cloud required – runs locally

 3D satellite tracker

-Status: Works but needs optimization
+Status: Works but needs optimisation

-• Lesson: Start simple, optimize later
+• Lesson: Start simple, optimise later

 My journey